 “The lifetime learning credit (LLC) is for qualified tuition and related expenses paid for eligible students enrolled in an eligible educational institution.
 This credit can help pay for undergraduate, graduate and professional degree courses — including courses to acquire or improve job skills.
 There is no limit on the number of years you can claim the credit.”

-So, the Lifetime Learning Credit is a tax credit that can help you cover tuition and other school expenses associated with your study at an educational institution.
-You can be pursuing a degree, but you don’t have to be—which is there’s no cap on how many times you can use this credit.
+So, the Lifetime Learning Credit is a tax credit.
+It can help you cover tuition and other school expenses associated with your study at an educational institution.
+You can be pursuing a degree, but you don’t have to be.
+Therefore, the IRS doesn’t place a cap on how many times you can use this credit.